Basis-Theory/docs/source/includes/api-reference/_tenants.md

 # Tenants

 Tenants provide a way to logically group your Applications and tokens.
-Common use cases for Tenants may be per environment such as development, QA, and production or to isolate business domains from each other.
-Tenant data is isolated from each other unless explicitly shared.
+Common use cases for Tenants may be to create one per environment such as development, QA, and production or to isolate business domains from each other.
+Tenant data is isolated from other tenants unless explicitly shared.

 ## Tenant Object